-By having children earlier, you potentially avoid becoming a member of the “Sandwich Generation,” adults who are caught between caring for or supporting their own children while simultaneously being responsible for their aging parents.
+By having children earlier, you potentially avoid becoming a member of the “sandwich generation”—adults who are caught between caring for or supporting their own children and being responsible for their aging parents.

-Of course, raising children is a financial juggling act regardless of your age, but by having children at a younger age, you benefit from having fewer balls in the air at the same time and may escape becoming a member of the “Sandwich Generation.”
+Raising children is a financial juggling act regardless of your age.
+By having children at a younger age, you benefit from having fewer financial commitments at the same time.

-If you’re on the younger side, your parents and your in-laws likely are too, which means a higher possibility that they are in a position to pitch in — both with practical help as well as with monetary assistance.
+If you’re on the younger side, your parents and your in-laws likely are, too.
+That makes it more likely that they are in a position to offer both practical help and monetary assistance.

-In a recent survey, it was found that more than half of grandparents with millennial children help out with childcare or running the household, providing their adult children a savings of $300 per week on average.
-Additionally, many grandparents contribute financially towards college, clothing, extracurricular activities, vacations, and other expenses.
+More than half of grandparents with millennial children help out with childcare or running the household, providing their adult children a savings of $300 per week on average.
+Many grandparents also contribute financially toward college, clothing, extracurricular activities, vacations, and other expenses.

-Naturally, this support may be reduced or unavailable altogether to parents who delay having children.
-Being young enough that your parents are able to offer assistance can provide significant savings.
+This support may be reduced or unavailable altogether to parents who delay having children until their own parents are older, less active, and living on a smaller income.
+Raising kids when your parents are able to offer assistance can provide significant savings.

 Greater Flexibility in Your Career

-While being more established in one’s career is touted as a benefit of having children later, opinion is actually mixed on whether or not that is advantageous.
+While being more established in your career is touted as a benefit of waiting to have kids, opinion is actually mixed on whether that is truly advantageous.

-In a Pew Research Center survey, 36 percent of respondents said women seeking a role of leadership in their career are better off having children early on, while 40 percent stated that they should wait until their career is more established.
-(About 22 percent said the best option is not to have children at all.)
+In a Pew Research Center survey, 36% of respondents said that women who are seeking a leadership role in their careers are better off having children early on, while 40% stated that they should wait until their careers are more established.
+(About 22% said the best option is not to have children at all.)

-A break for maternity leave or sick leave to care for children could be easier to navigate in a growing career rather than in an established one where it may be harder to weather a disruption to responsibilities.
+A break for maternity leave or sick leave to care for children could be easier to navigate in a growing career than in an established one where it may be harder to weather disruption in responsibilities.

-As with most events in life, there is no true perfect time to have children.
-What is best for you boils down to your individual circumstances, goals, and preferences.
+As with most major life events, there is no perfect time to have children.
+What is best for you boils down to your unique circumstances, goals, and preferences.